ICPRplshelp/Quick-word-to-LaTeX-4/README.md

 (Note: Sometimes, you may have PATH variables mixed up.
 The best way to fix them is by reinstalling python from the python website.)

-**I've only tested this for Windows 10.** I am unsure how this works for macOS.
+This program should work fine on both Windows and Mac OS.

 1. Run `main.py`.
-The easiest way is to click on `run_it.bat`, but make sure you've installed the dependencies first.
+The easiest way is to click on `run_it.bat` (windows only), but make sure you've installed the dependencies first.
 2. Choose the Word file you want to convert when prompted to.
 3. The program will convert it and output